 - The burnt coffee flavor may not appeal to everyone.

-This gourmet coffee has a distinct rich flavor that comes from being grown at an exact elevation of 2,200 feet, which has proven to produce the best coffee beans.
+This gourmet coffee has a distinct rich flavor that comes from being grown at an exact elevation of 2,200 feet, producing the best coffee beans.

-- Increases productivity dramatically Brews beautifully in a French press
+- Increases productivity dramatically and Brews beautifully in a French press

 - Strong flavor with no acidic aftertaste The highest distinction is given for weight, size, and lack of flaws.